neondatabase/website/content/docs/guides/grafbase.md

 ## Retrieve your Neon connection string

-A database connection string is required to forward queries are forwarded to your Neon database.
+A database connection string is required to forward queries to your Neon database.
+To retrieve the connection string for your database:

-1. Navigate to the Neon Dashboard.
+1. Navigate to the Neon **Dashboard**.
 2. Copy the connection string for your database from the **Connection Details** widget.
 The connection string should look something like this:

     ```text